I am a quantum scientist.

 These are the big guiding questions of my research.
 While solving specific problems I try to keep in mind the overarching motivation for what I am doing.
 The questions I ask are centered around the role of computing in physics and the role of physics in computing.

 It is an insight of Paul Benioff, Richard Feynman, David Deutsch and others in the late 20th century that we can harvest precise control of quantum systems computationally: Controlled quantum devices allow for efficient simulations and computations in cases in which any classical algorithm would require exponential time.
 But what does that mean in practice?
-Today, we are at an extremely exciting stage.
+Today, we are at an exciting point.
 We—or, rather, extremely clever physicists and engineers in well organized labs—can now actually control individual quantum systems to the extent required for quantum computers.
 Not on the required scale quite yet, but it's a start and we are getting there.
 Now, you will be wondering: Can we already perform computations that cannot be done on any of our classical supercomputers then?

 This is precisely one of the questions I have been working on over the last years.
 In particular, I have worked extensively on developing so-called quantum random sampling schemes.
 Implementations of such schemes on the available hardware—so the argument—demonstrates that the speedup of quantum computers is real: They are really hard to simulate on our classical supercomputers and we have deep reasons in complexity theory to believe that this will get exponentially harder, as we build larger and larger quantum computers.